loresclement/react-native-customizable-chat/README.md

 interface CustomizableChatMessage
 {
-    id?: number,//It's recommended to implement it.
+    id: number,//It's recommended to implement it correctly.
 Ex: if you want to delete the message on long press.
 You can easily remove it thanks to his id returned in the event
     content: string,
     date?: Date,
     isUser: boolean,//If true the message will be aligned to the right and considered as user message